0x0L/rocksmith/README.md

 * Package manager: RDF graph, manifest, ...

-  1. Higher level view of the bunch of files
+  1. Higher level view of a psarc
   2. How to do lessons, multiple songs, etc..